biolink/biolink-model/docs/RNAProduct.md

 ## Parents

+ *  is_a: [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase.

+## Uses Mixins

- *  is_a: [GeneProduct](GeneProduct.md) - The functional molecular product of a single gene.
-Gene products are either proteins or functional RNA molecules
+ *  mixin: [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
+Gene products are either proteins or functional RNA molecules.

 ## Children